 Warning Signs for Child Abuse & Neglect

-Child abuse can occur in more ways than just physical.
-The deepest scars are often left by emotional abuse and neglect, which are forms of child abuse that aren’t as easy to detect.
-Regardless of the type of child abuse and neglect, the resulting emotional damage can prevent them from having a normal childhood.
+Child abuse can occur in more ways than just physical Injury.
+The deepest scars are often left by emotional abuse and neglect, which are forms of child maltreatment that aren’t as easy to detect.
+Regardless of the type of child abuse and child neglect, the resulting emotional neglect and mental health damage can prevent them from having a normal childhood.
 Learning and identifying the warning signs of child abuse can make a huge difference in a child’s life.
 The earlier kids get help, the better chance they have at healing.
 Below, we’ve put together a list of some of the most common traits found in children who are abused physically, emotionally or through neglect.

-- Recurrent unexplained injuries such as bruises or cuts, often appearing in patterns
+- Recurrent injuries such as unexplained bruises, cuts, or even broken bones, often appearing in patterns

 - Alert behavior; child seems to always be expecting something bad to happen